lzeynab/ComnetsEmu/README.md

 Follow these steps to install Docker Engine on your Ubuntu guest machine and verify the installation.

 1. **Prerequisites**
-   -Ensure that you have a supported version of Ubuntu.
+   - Ensure that you have a supported version of Ubuntu.
 You should also have `sudo` privileges.

 ## Install Docker Engine